sandlbn/KernelAgent/CONTRIBUTING.md

 ## Ways to Contribute
 - Report bugs and performance issues
-- Propose features or improvements
+- Propose features and improvements
 - Improve documentation and examples
 - Add tests and fix bugs
 - Optimize kernels or refine prompts/templates